ipspace/katacoda-scenarios/netsim-containerlab-101/5-configure.md

 * Configure OSPF and BGP (the protocols specified in netsim-tools topology file).
 Use **-v** flag to print the configurations before they're deployed.

 `initial-config.ansible -t module -v`{{execute}}

+You might want to browse through the printouts and look at the configurations that were deployed on the devices -- they are very similar to what you would configure on Cisco IOS and Arista EOS.